random-cheese/Recordurbate/README.md

 # Recordurbate

+## Important
+This is a fork of `oliverjrose99/Recordurbate`

+## Differences(TODO)
+1. Docker Suppoert (working on it) and then put the docker image on Docker Hub or somethere else public.
+2. Better file support
+	you won't get a bunch of `.mp4.part` file, and when you try to change the name from `.mp4.part` to `.mp4` to make it playable, sometime it work sometime it doesn't. we need to make it work 100% of time.
+3. Bug fixed (run `python3 ./Recordurbate.py stop` would just hang there sometimes)

 The act of recording a Chaturbate live stream

 Youtube-dl was previously broken, please update your installs to >= 2019.11.22